CLEARLY, ALL INFORMATION PROVIDE HEREIN IS FOR REFERENCE ONLY!

 The patient can sit for a long time and not need a belt.
 Care-givers should never neglect the patient, so as to try to find out what upsets the patient and correct the problem.
 If they can walk, try to walk and exercise the patient.

-themselves.
+Dementia patients may play with the buckle, alter the size, then slide down and strangle themselves.
 For hyperactive patients, the ‘Chair Belt for Sliders’ is very safe, and allows movement without being too restrictive.
 This is safer than a ‘VEST’ type of restraint.

 FOR DEMENTIA PATIENTS:

-the risk for the patient or other patients or staff.
+Do not use Lap Belts that can be made bigger without undoing the recommendations, ask them to sign a form to decline restraining, despite the Care-givers assessment of the risk for the patient or other patients or staff.
 If the patient’s relations or doctors do not want to restrain the patient, and the qualified facility supervisor insists on over-riding the Care-givers request for fixed restraints, contact your supervisor and made sure you chart the incident and request for pending or non-pending patient restraints.

 Restraints are designed to take into account safety, dignity, incontinence, ease of application.
 Instructions and labels with drawings are fixed on the restraints to assist the care-giver in support of correct placement onto the patient.